 Living in a residence hall offers great opportunities to practice life skills, acquire leadership experience, meet other students and to take part in the out-of-class college life.
 Most students learn a great deal on campus, and, while students are required to live in the residence halls during their first and second years, many students choose to do so for all four years at F&M. There are also special interest options for students after the first year.
 These currently include the International House, the French House, the Arts House, the Sustainability House and Quiet Living.
 In short, the residence halls at F&M are a big part of college life for the vast majority of students.
 We think you'll find your experience in them to be a positive one.
 More information can be found on the Admissions page.

-No. First year students are NOT allowed to bring their car to campus, nor are they allowed to register their car or park on campus.
+No. First year students are NOT permitted to bring their car to campus, nor are they allowed to register their car or park on campus.
 If the College finds out you have a car and are parking it in the Lancaster community (i.e., on Race Ave.), the Office of Public Safety will discuss this with you and decide on an appropriate course of action.
 Exceptions will be granted for commuting students.

 Roommates are carefully matched according to the living habits and personality questionnaire all students completed.
 That said, we do realize that not all roommates are destined to become best of friends.
 We encourage students to speak with their HAs if they have concerns.
 HAs are carefully trained to handle roommate concerns of all types.
 If after trying to work through roommate issues a student still wants a roommate switch, the House Prefect will work closely with them to find a suitable and compatible match.

 First-year students live on floors with other first students.
 If you have a special medical need for a single room as a first year student, our campus physician, Dr. Amy Myers, will need to meet with the student to discuss.
+Documentation from the treating physician will also be required.

 At Beginnings (or by phone if you are unable to attend Beginnings) students will interview you to obtain useful information to determine the best possible match.
 Over the summer, the Orientation Planning Directors from your house will match roommates according to the information they collected during student interviews.
 Answering questions as honestly and completely as possible will assist these students in making room assignments.